-As part of the revaluation process carried out as of December 31, 2023 an economic obsolescencetest was performed for the revalued property, plant and equipment of Rompetrol Rafinare.
+As part of the revaluation process carried out as of December 31, 2023 an economic obsolescence test was performed for the revalued property, plant and equipment of Rompetrol Rafinare.
 The value in use was estimated based on the approved 5-year Business Plan (2024-2028) prepared by the Company's management.
 The results of the economic obsolescence test are incorporated in the revaluation exercise.
-The economic obsolescence test leading to recognition of revaluation deficit and revaluation loss.
+The economic obsolescence test covering Refinery and Petrochemicals CGUs had impact at the level of Rompetrol Rafinare leading to recognition of revaluation deficit and revaluation loss.